Anna Kingsford: Early life

-In her 1868 Essay calling for female equality she uses the pen name ‘Ninon’ and in that article references Ninon de l'Enclos (1620–1705) a French woman known for her wit, beauty, intelligence and independence.
-The name however may be a nod to her new status as ‘Mrs Algernon’.
-In a letter to Maitland in August 1873, also, signed as ‘Ninon’ she says, "much, you know is permitted to men which to women is forbidden.
+By the late 1860s, Kingsford had begun to articulate her views on women's position in society.
+In an 1868 essay advocating female equality, she adopted the pseudonym "Ninon", invoking Ninon de l'Enclos, noted for her wit, independence, and intellectual reputation.
+In a letter of August 1873, also signed "Ninon", she explained: "much, you know is permitted to men which to women is forbidden.
 For this reason I usually write under some assumed name."

-Kingsford contributed articles to the magazine Penny Post from 1868 to 1873.
-Having been left £700 a year by her father, she bought in 1872 The Lady's Own Paper, and took up work as its editor, which brought her into contact with some prominent women of the day, including the writer, feminist, and anti-vivisectionist Frances Power Cobbe.
-It was an article by Cobbe on vivisection in The Lady's Own Paper that sparked Kingsford's interest in the subject.
+She contributed articles to Penny Post between 1868 and 1873.
+Supported by an annual income of £700 from her father, she purchased The Lady's Own Paper in 1872 and became its editor, a role that brought her into contact with prominent reformers, including the writer and anti-vivisectionist Frances Power Cobbe.
+An article by Cobbe on vivisection, published in the paper, prompted Kingsford's enduring interest in the subject.